ArghaMukherjee/code-practise/python_datascience/qna.md

 Python interview questions specifically tailored for data science roles.
-These questions cover various aspects of data science, including data manipulation, statistical analysis, machine learning, and data visualization.
+These questions cover various aspects of data science, including data manipulation, statistical analysis, machine learning, and data visualization.These questions are as per latest requirements.

 ### Basic Python Questions for Data Science